tommeagher/tommeagher.github.io/_posts/2014-06-03-things-i-never-learned-at-newspapers.md

 This mindset, and the idea that interactive news developers should be a support desk, is counter-productive (pardon the pun).
 This work is too expensive, in terms of time and resources, to follow the old print graphics desk model.
 Journalist-developers must be woven into the assigning side of the newsroom and involved in stories from the very beginning, not sitting around waiting to pretty things up at the last minute.
 At ProPublica, the developers on Scott Klein's news apps team are expected to not only design and build interactives for the web, but also to help with the reporting.
 They're involved in the entire process, from start to finish.

 This is a hard adjustment for newspaper reporters, who are accustomed to having time to figure out what their story is before filing it at the last possible minute.
-They need to start thinking on a timeline that allows developers to help.
+They need to think on a timeline that allows developers to help.
 We can build on deadline when news demands, but the rest of the time, we shouldn't have to.

 It took a while for the data team to figure out how to deal with this.
 We noticed a turning point when we stopped waiting for other desks to pitch ideas on our timetable and began to pursue more of our own projects.
 Anyone was welcome to join the fun, but we knew if we wanted to get something good done for the 50th anniversary of JFK's assassination in November, for instance, we'd need to start working on it in August.
 [And it worked](http://data.digitalfirstmedia.com/jfk/).
 <br />